riganti/dotvvm-docs/Pages/concepts/viewmodels/testing-viewmodels.md

 ## Testing redirects and validation failures

-In DotVVM, the methods `InterruptRequest`, `RedirectTo*`, `RedirectPermanentTo*`, `FailOnInvalidModelState` and `ReturnFile` throw the `DotvvmInterruptRequestExecutionException`.
+In DotVVM, the methods `InterruptRequest`, `RedirectTo*`, `RedirectPermanentTo*`, `FailOnInvalidModelState` and `ReturnFileAsync` throw the `DotvvmInterruptRequestExecutionException`.
 This allows to interrupt the execution of the HTTP request and pass it to the following middleware.

 The `DotvvmInterruptRequestExecutionException` exception includes a property indication the reason why the request was interrupted and a `CustomData` parameter which holds e.g. the URL where the viewmodel action tried to redirect.